-University of Vermont Center on Rural Addiction (CORA)
+University of Vermont Center on Rural Addiction (UVM CORA)

 Federal Office of Rural Health Policy (FORHP)

-Supports capacity building efforts for the prevention and treatment of substance use disorders (SUD) in rural counties of Vermont, Maine, and New Hampshire disproportionately affected by SUD.
-Utilizes innovative technology and telehealth strategies to identify real-time needs in communities, disseminate education and resources on evidence-based approaches, and provide ongoing training and technical assistance to providers in order to more effectively address the needs of individuals with SUD and related issues.
-CORA is one of the Rural Centers of Excellence on Substance Use Disorders funded through HRSA's Rural Communities Opioid Response Program (RCORP).
+Supports capacity building efforts for the prevention and treatment of substance use disorder (SUD) in rural counties of Vermont, Maine, and New Hampshire disproportionately affected by SUD.
+Utilizes innovative technology and telehealth strategies to identify real-time needs in communities, disseminate education and resources on evidence-based approaches, and provide ongoing training and technical assistance to providers in order to more effectively address the needs of individuals and special populations with SUD and related issues.

 What This Program Offers

-- Technical assistance in conducting surveillance to track substance use and evaluating data to identify treatment needs
+- Technical assistance to identify substance use treatment needs and barriers in rural communities

 - Ongoing in-person and remote training in the implementation and use of scientifically based assessments and interventions